 Inability to feel pain, heat, or cold

 An abnormal reflex response

-These tests help your doctor see a spinal cord tumor and find out more information about it:
+These tests can help your doctor see a spinal cord tumor and find out more information about it:

 Imaging tests of the spine, such as a CT scan, MRI, or myelogram, which uses an X-ray in combination with an injection of contrast dye into the spine to better see the tumor

-Examination of the cerebrospinal fluid and the cells in the fluid
+Exam of the cerebrospinal fluid and the cells in the fluid

 Treatment for a spinal cord tumor is different for everyone and depends on the type of tumor, its location, and your overall health.
 These are treatment options:

 Surgery to remove all or part of the tumor

 Radiation therapy, which is sometimes used in addition to surgery

 Some types of spinal tumors require radiation of the whole spine.
 This procedure, called craniospinal radiation, can lead to anemia and other side effects.
 When there is radiation to the lumbar spine, fertility needs to be considered.